intino/subject-store/README.md

     .export().to(new FileOutputStream("view.tsv"));
 ```

-Each column in a view offers a stats, including unique categories and their frequencies:
+Each column in a view offers stats, including unique categories and their frequencies:

 ```java
 List<String> statuses = view.column("city").stats().categories();